qutip/qutip/doc/installation.rst

 You may however wish to install QuTiP in a Conda environment (env) other than the default Anaconda environment.
 You may wish to this for many reasons:

-1. It is a good idea generally
+1. It is a good idea generally.
-2. You are using MS Windows and want to use Python 3
-3. You are using `Miniconda <http://conda.pydata.org/miniconda.html>`_ because you do not have the disk space for full Anaconda.
+2. You are using `Miniconda <http://conda.pydata.org/miniconda.html>`_ because you do not have the disk space for full Anaconda.

 To create a Conda env for QuTiP called ``qutip``:-

-(note the ``python=3`` can be ommited if you want the default Python version, if you want to use Python 3 with MS Windows, then it must be ``python=3.4``)
+(note the ``python=3`` can be ommited if you want the default Python version)

 recommended: